Geri Jewell: Post-Facts of Life

 The years immediately following the show were dark for Jewell, and included an addiction to sleeping pills.
 A biography about her written by Stewart Weiner, also titled Geri, was published without her authorization.
 She never believed it illustrated her life as well as her autobiography.

 Jewell was asked to speak at the White House about her disability in 1985.
 She began her speech: “Love and fear cannot exist at the same time.
 One cannot exist in the presence of the other...[people are] not born into the world with prejudice; prejudice is a learned behavior.
 Fear is what stops us from loving genuinely”.
 Jewell told the audience at the White House to face their fears and uncertainties first in order to love others.
 This speech helped lead her to her next chapter as a motivational speaker.

-In 1986, Jewell said her new role as an advocate for the disabled allowed her to pick up the pieces of her life, and to find purpose.
+In 1986, Jewell said her new role as an disability rights advocate allowed her to pick up the pieces of her life, and to find purpose.
 She also found success as a consultant to Fortune 500 companies on creating better accommodations and more inclusive culture for the disabled workforce.

 In 2011, Jewell published her autobiography, I’m Walking As Straight As I Can: Transcending Disability in Hollywood and Beyond, which later won a 2013 Golden Halo Award, and the 2013 UCP Life Without Limits Award.
 She discussed the frustration of constantly being cast solely for her disability.
 Although representation is important, she said, she would have liked Hollywood to see her as an actor who could play roles not specifically written for someone with cerebral palsy.
 She also wrote about her 2002 divorce from husband Richard Pimentel and came out publicly as a lesbian.
 The title, I'm Walking as Straight as I Can referred both to her cerebral palsy and sexual orientation.